How to save for a house down payment

 Homeownership has been a cornerstone of the American Dream for many people for generations.
 But today's cost of real estate and increasing mortgage interest rates could be making it harder to reach that dream.

-Putting a clear plan in place could help you save enough money for a house down payment.
+Putting a clear plan in place could help you save the money you need for a house down payment.
 Whether you're buying your first home or looking to upgrade to a new property, these tips can help you get there.

 1. Figure out how much house you can afford

 Before you start any savings goal, it's helpful to visualize where you want to end up.
-One guideline is to look for homes that cost between 3 and 5 times your annual income.
-Those with more existing debt would ideally take on smaller mortgages.
+For most people and families, the total house value should generally be no more than 3 to 5 times their total annual household income.

 Read more: How much house can I afford?